The Spring 2023 W.A. Franke Honors Convocation Ceremony will take place on Thursday, May 11 at 1:00 PM in McKale Center.

-We will only print two programs per graduate in advance of the ceremony, in an effort to reduce waste from the event.
-A digital program will be available.
-However, if you or your guests would like additional print copies as keepsakes, we will provide a QR code where you can easily order copies of the program at no cost to you.
+In an effort to reduce waste, we will only print three programs per graduate—one for the graduate and two for family or friends.
+A digital program will be available for those who wish to follow along on their phones.
+If you or your guests would like additional print copies as keepsakes, we will provide a QR code where you can easily order copies of the program at no cost to you.
 The programs will be delivered to the address you provide after the ceremony.
-You can also view a digital version of the program at the link below.

-For questions regarding graduation requirments and thesis submission, contact Karen Weaver.
+For questions regarding graduation requirements and thesis submission, contact your Franke Honors Advisor.

-For questions regarding the December 15 event at Crowder Hall, contact Megan Noli.
+For questions regarding the May 11 event at McKale Center, contact Megan Noli.

 Information for Graduating Seniors